9/9

 Can I Take Photos at a Funeral?

 Taking photos of the flower arrangements, bouquets, funeral sheaths or wreaths, and condolence cards with your iPhone or the like at a funeral is in most cases considered okay, the flower tributes are an important part of the funeral ceremony and often hold special significance for the grieving family and friends of the deceased.
 Photographing them creates a lasting memento of the beautiful arrangements that friends and loved ones selected to honour the deceased.
 The photos also document the accompanying cards and messages, allowing families to remember exactly who sent which flowers and what each card said.
-People who cannot attend a funeral, but have send flowers, often like to receive photos of the flowers they have sent both to see what their money has bought them and it gives them a greater sense that they have contributed to the funeral in the best possible way, despite not being there.
+A huge part of our job is helping people who can't be there in person.
+We've found that when we could back in the shop days, sending them a simple photo of their floral tribute at the service gives them a real sense of connection and peace, confirming their support was felt.

 Respectful Funeral Photography